AMET Scholarship Program

 Must enroll in an accredited educational institution (public or private college, technical or vocational school) in the summer or fall semester following high school graduation

-Must have a GPA of 2.0 or higher on a 4.0 scale, including most recent Fall semester
+Must have a GPA of 2.0 or higher on a 4.0 scale, including the most recent Fall semester